OmniLayer/spec/VotingRules.md

 If an objection is raised, time must be allowed for discussion, and all members must vote if there is still disagreement after discussion.
 Under no conditions will more than $20k be spent over the objection of any board member.

 ## Change of these rules and composition of the board ##
-A unanimous vote is required to change these rules, or to change the composition of the board
+1. A unanimous vote is required to change these rules, or to change the composition of the board

+## A Quorum
+1. A Quorum is defined as 2/3 of the board members, rounded up.
+E.g. with 7 board members, a Quorum is any 5 board members.
+2. During a board meeting that has been announced with ample notification of at least 10 days, a Quorum of board members with no objections is sufficient to make any decisions, including ones that normally require all board members.
+If there are any objections, they must be resolved for the Quorum to be in effect.

 ## Documentation of expenses ##
 ALL expenditures must be itemized in our public-facing budget spreadsheet (or equivalent)